jxjo/Xoptfoil-JX/readme.md

 ## Installation

+### Windows Runtime

-A compiled Windows version of Xoptfoil-JX can be found in the Code-Releases tab on this side.
+The actual compiled Windows version of Xoptfoil-JX can be found in  [Code-Releases tab](https://github.com/jxjo/Xoptfoil/releases) on this side.
+Download the zip file and copy the files either in an existing Xoptfoil directory or into a new directory of your choice.
+In the latter case add the bin subdirectory of Xoptfoil-JX to your path envireonment.

+Xoptfoil newbies will have to install a python environment like [Anaconda](https://www.anaconda.com/distribution/).

+- The optimizer Xopfoil-JX is started from a windows command prompt (shell).
+- The visualizer Xoptfoil_visualizer-JX.py is started from a 'Python/Anaconda prompt'.

+### Linux and Developers

 Developers and linux users should download the complete repository.
 The build script (build_windows.bat and build_linux.sh) will start the compilation.

-Windows developers will have to install the MinGW toolchain
+Windows developers will have to install the [MinGW toolchain](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/)

 ## Meta and Contribution